Leucorchestris arenicola: Habitat and distribution

 L. arenicola are found primarily in desert regions of Namibia, particularly the dunes of the Namib Desert.
-The spiders reside in burrows that extend across an approximate 3 meter radius within bare dunes of the region.
+The spiders reside in burrows with a territory that extend across an approximate 3 meter radius within bare dunes of the region.
 As exclusively nocturnal creatures, L. arenicola spiders remain hidden in their burrows to protect themselves from the heat of the desert sun.

 Burrows

 L. arenicola stay within their burrows throughout the day and then wander beyond their territory radius at night.
 Burrows are dug into the sand and are lined with silk.
 The burrows may be up to 40 cm long, 25 cm deep, and at about a 30 degree angle.
 The specificity of the burrow's dimensions create cooler temperatures in which the spiders preferentially reside.
 Silk may also be used to hold loose sand in place.
 The burrow wall is stabilized using long spigots on their long spinnerets to interweave the sand as far as 3 millimeters deep.
 The burrows are usually occupied for a couple of months.
 Burrows are sometimes covered by a camouflaged covering.